lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-mechanics.md

 Example Neck: `MISS MISS MISS MISS RightArm LeftArm Chest Chest Chest Head Neck Neck Neck Neck Neck`

 Notice the extra MISS locations on Neck to reflect a Near Miss.
+There are never Near Miss locations on the default/center of mass hit location chart.
+These are a penalty for called shots.

 <a name="vehicles">